Mathematics and Further Mathematics

 Q: How is it structured?

-A: Further maths is 50% pure maths and 50% applied maths.
-In your first year, the applied maths section is made up of statistics and mechanics.
-In your second year, you would have some choice about the applied maths you study.
+A: In the first year, further maths is 50% pure maths, 25% mechanics and 25% statistics.
+In the second year, it's 50% pure maths and there are some options about what is studied for the other 50%.
+These options include mechanics, statistics, decision maths and further pure maths.
 All students sit an external AS exam (for which there are 2 papers) at the end of their first year.
-Since further maths is taken as a fourth A level, it is possible to drop it after one year and still having a qualification to show for the year's study.
+Since further maths is taken as a fourth subject, it is possible to drop it after one year and still have a qualification to show for the year's study.
 The AS exam does not contribute to the overall A level in further maths, for which there are four exams at the end of the two years of study.

 Q: Is it a lot of work?